Becoming a Monitor

 On the basis of a successful completion at Stage 2, and having received a letter of appointment as a Scheme Monitor, the administration office will begin to send details of the sites to be visited.
 When completed, the reports should be sent to the Scheme office.
 However, first reports will be reviewed by an experienced Monitor Trainer for further feedback and advice to enable any amends to be made to the reports where necessary prior to them being sent to the contractors.

-The Scheme will hold an induction meeting at the administration office in Ware soon after appointment.
-This meeting with provide further important information about the Scheme and the role of the Monitor, and also provides an opportunity to meet fellow Monitors and members of the administration team.
-Attendance at one of these events is mandatory at some point within the first 6 months of becoming a Scheme Monitor.
+New Monitors will also be invited to attend a Monitor Development Workshop, normally in the first few months after appointment subject to availability, which will provide them with further important information about the Scheme and the role of the Monitor, and also provides an opportunity to meet fellow Monitors and members of the administration team.